ankryption/nksh.io/src/content/projects/project01/index.md

 show: 'true'
 ---

 Modify your Bash (Unix shell) to monitor & display current time, pwd, git repository and status.
-It sets some frequently used commands as aliases, and lets you do much more with smart aliases.
+It also sets some frequently used commands as aliases, and lets you do much more with smart aliases.